criscola/kubernetes-dbaas/docs/enduser_guide.md

 ```

 - "provisioner" tells the Operator which driver to use
 - "endpoint" tells the Operator where to create the operator.
-Your endpoint names are configured on an Operator configuration level and should be properly documented inside of your organization.
+Your endpoint names are configured in the Operator
+configuration and should be properly documented inside of your organization.

 2. Apply the configuration in your cluster: